atsaloli/cf3-tutorial/source/320-270-Mustache_Templates_with_Datastate-0030-exercise.exr.md

 Make a Mustache template that accesses CFEngine datastate

-* Make a mustache template that accesses variables from CFEngine datastate

 Create /etc/motd from a Mustache template that includes the host name, time of last run, and time of last policy update.